chickenandstats/chickenstats/docs/index.md

     ```

     1. This runs `scraper.prep_stats()` behind the scenes, if you have not already done so.
-    By default aggregates to stats game level, but
+    By default aggregates to game level statistics, but
     does not include teammates, opposition, or score state in the aggregation fields.

     It's very easy to introduce additional detail to the aggregations, including for teammates on-ice: